Paitesanshi/LLM-Agent-Survey/README.md

         -
   </details>

-- [8/23/2023] The first version of our survey has been released on arXiv.
+- [8/23/2023] The first version of our survey has been released on arXiv.<br>
     See [A Survey on Large Language Model based Autonomous Agents](https://arxiv.org/abs/2308.11432)

 <!--omit in the toc-->